-- 34. A party giving notice under this agreement must do so in writing or by Electronic Communication: - 34.1.
-If given by the Provider, marked for the attention of the First Assistant Secretary of the Higher Education Division of the Department of Education or other person as notified in writing by the Commonwealth to the Provider; or and must be hand delivered or sent by pre-paid post or Electronic Communication to the address specified in this clause.
+- 34. A party giving notice under this agreement must do so in writing or by Electronic Communication: - 34.1. if given by the Provider, marked for the attention of the First Assistant Secretary of the Higher Education Division of the Department of Education or other person as notified in writing by the and must be hand delivered or sent by pre-paid post or Electronic Communication to the address specified in this clause.